Association for Biblical Higher Education

 Pittsburgh, PA 15275-1110

-B. H. Carroll Theological Institute has earned initial accreditation with the Association of Theological Schools.
+B. H. Carroll Theological Institute is accredited by the Commission on Accrediting of the Association of Theological Schools.

 What does accreditation mean

 and what is the advantage for a student?

 Accreditation makes the transition easier as students move from one accredited school to another.
 The regional nature of accreditation allows a receiving school in the same or another state to assess the quality of a sending school and accept the incoming student’s credits and academic record.
 This ease of transfer applies across the nation through reciprocal agreements between the regional accrediting agencies.

 An individual school may also evaluate unaccredited course work and transfer such credits into a degree plan.
 Carroll Institute evaluates all transcripts submitted to determine if a student’s previous course work from another institution will be acceptable for transfer.

 B. H. Carroll Theological Institute is a member of the National Council for State Authorization Reciprocity Agreements (NC-SARA).
 This consortium provides reciprocity to member states, allowing individuals residing in those states to take distance education courses provided by member institutions.

 Since the regulatory landscape related to state authorizations changes often, students are encouraged to contact Carroll Institute personnel for clarification or further information.
 If you are a prospective student living in a state that is not a member of NC-SARA, or a current student considering relocation to a state that is not a member of NC-SARA, please contact the Registrar’s Office to request additional information about how state authorization may impact your ability to complete coursework with Carroll Institute.

 The dark blue shading on the map below indicates states participating in NC-SARA as of October 2017.
 For more information, please visit: http://nc-sara.org/.